 On April 17, 2020, Mr. Wen Defang, the husband of Ms. Fan (80), a Falun Gong practitioner, died in despair alone in his bed.
 Ms. Fan was her husband’s sole caregiver after he suffered a stroke and became bedridden and incontinent 15 years ago.
 Ms. Fan was arrested in June 2019 for practicing Falun Gong.
 The police submitted Ms. Fan’s case to the Xiangyang District Procuratorate in October 2019.
 The Xiangyang Court later secretly sentenced her to a 1-year jail term without informing her family.

 Police threaten family

 On June 6, 2020, Ms. Xu Fengmei (68) from Beijing was stopped and searched by police officers.
 She was followed home where they ransacked her possessions.
 Without providing a warrant, the officers confiscated her computer and Falun Gong books.
 Ms.Xu was taken to the local police station and verbally abused.
 She was denied food and water; they didn’t even allow her to use the restroom.

 Later, Ms. Xu began to show symptoms of high blood pressure.
 She was taken to the hospital, where doctors advised that she be admitted immediately.
 Instead, the officers ignored the doctor’s recommendation and took her to Daxing District Detention Center.
 There, she was refused admission due to hypertension.

-Ms. Xu was released on bail in the evening of June 7.
+Ms. Xu was released on bail on the evening of June 7.
 The police demanded that Ms. Xu’s daughter watch her closely and prevent her from going out.
 Police threatened that they would force her landlord to terminate the lease or have her workplace fire her if she did not comply.

-The police returned to Ms. Xu’s home on June 8, took her photo and warned her again not to go out.
-They left saying more police would be sent to monitor her.
+The police returned to Ms. Xu’s home on June 8, took her photo, and warned her again not to go out.
+They left, saying more police would be sent to monitor her.

 Death after arrest